stevevillardi/LogicMonitor_Scripts/Selenium/README.md

 ### Step 6: Import Selenium Datasource Template

-1. Grab the selenium datasource template from GitHub or SalesDemo:
+1. Grab the selenium datasource template from GitHub:
    - https://github.com/stevevillardi/LogicMonitor_Scripts/blob/main/Selenium_Template.xml
 2. Import the Selenium_Template.xml into LM portal
 3. Open the Selenium Recording Java file and copy the content starting with driver.get("url") to the end of the function and paste it into the try block in the datasource groovy script area